Passive Activity Loss ATG - Chapter 7: Interaction With Other IRC Sections

 - Determine if investment income on line 4 of F4952 is reflected elsewhere on the return.
 Investment income is generally on Schedule B as interest and dividends and on Schedule D line 7 as short-term capital gains.

 Reminder: investment income must be reported on the return.
 The Form 4952 does not report income.
-Investment income is not income from a business nor is it income form the sale of a business asset.
+Investment income is not income from a business nor is it income from the sale of a business asset.

 - If a capital gain election has been made on Form 4952 line 4e, verify the same amount is also on Schedule.
 D line 22.
 In other words, verify that the income has been taxed at ordinary rates.
 If there is no entry on Schedule D line 22, the taxpayer has erroneously used the lower capital gain rate.